bvaughn/react-virtualized/docs/Table.md

 import { Column, Table } from 'react-virtualized';
 import 'react-virtualized/styles.css'; // only needs to be imported once

-// Table data as a array of objects const list = [
+// Table data as an array of objects const list = [
   { name: 'Brian Vaughn', description: 'Software engineer' }
   // And so on...